marcelpatrick/isaaclab-RL-tutorials/README.md

 ## 3. Main()
 - Builds the scene according to the config class and stores it into a scene object
-- Calls rum_simulator() passing the scene config object as a param - when the director calls "action", when all pieces as in place, and the scene actually runs.
+- Calls run_simulator() passing the scene_cfg() object as a param - that's when the director calls "action", when all pieces are in place, and the scene actually runs.

 # tutorials\02_scene: create_scene.py